dustin1709/cagelab/README.md

 # Getting Started with Create React App

+Delete your
+    "package-lock.json"
+and run
+    "npm install"
-Delete your "package-lock.json" and run "npm install" so "npm start" will work.
+so "npm start" will work.

+Command for running json-server (running json file as an api):

+    npx json-server --watch data/user.json --port 8000

 ## Available Scripts